muldjord/skyscraper/docs/FAQ.md

 And now for the questions (and answers)...

-#### Q: I ran Skyscraper and it scraped a lot of artwork and game data, but no gamelist was generated.
+#### Q: I ran Skyscraper and it scraped a lot of artwork and game data, but no data is showing up in my gamelists.
 What's going on?
 <details>
   <summary>Expand answer...</summary>